nicolasjweber/KIT-Auto-Login/README.md

 # KIT Auto-Login

-KIT Auto-Login is a **Firefox** addon which clicks you through the KIT ILIAS and CAS Campus login pages automatically.
-It is meant to be used by students at KIT.
-You need to have your password saved by the Firefox password manager.
+KIT Auto-Login is a **Firefox** extension that automatically clicks through various KIT login pages for you.
+It currently supports ILIAS, CAS Campus, and Lecture Translator.
+To enable fully automatic login, make sure that Firefox's built-in password manager is set to autofill your username and password.
+Fully working as of August 2025.

 ## Installation